Highlights

 The following updates have been made to address both scenarios:

 - New Company Setting — A new setting, "Allow Override of Rule #110," has been added and will be enabled by default, giving practices additional flexibility in managing this validation rule.
+Allowing practices to choose when this rule should be bypassed in instances where a code can be billed for both new and established patients.

 Fixed: Payment Import Timeout Not Displaying an Error Notification